 High blood pressure is one of the most common diseases in the world.
 Left untreated, it may get worse over time and can lead to serious health complications, such as heart disease or stroke.1 Despite this, many people struggle to control their high blood pressure through lifestyle and medication changes.

-If you are trying to control your blood sugar levels, you know how difficult this can be.
-Daily diabetes medications can initially work well, but often become less effective over time.
+If you are trying to control your blood pressure with medications, you know how difficult this can be.
+Daily medications can initially work well, but often become less effective over time.
 As the disease progresses, many people need increasing amounts and combinations of medications that can have side effects.
-Ultimately, this can lead to daily insulin injections and further complications.3

-Right now, doctors at select centres in New Zealand are conducting a new research study that may be able to help.
-The study is evaluating a one-time, minimally-invasive procedure intended to improve blood sugar control without new medications.
-If you have type 2 diabetes and high blood pressure, we invite you to see if the DeLIVER NZ Study may be right for you.
+Right now, doctors at select centers in New Zealand are conducting a new research study that may be able to help.
+The study is evaluating a one-time, minimally-invasive procedure intended to reduce blood pressure without new medications.
+If you have high blood pressure, we invite you to see if the DeLIVER NZ Study may be right for you.